 - The side of my big toes is beginning to feel numb

-- My big toes are twisting a bit sideways (in the direction of my second toes)
+- My big toes are twisting a bit outwards (the nails are turning in the direction of the other foot)

 - My shoes no longer fit properly and it's becoming a bit of a problem